genner-lab/meta-fish-lib/README.md

 * **What if I want more than fishes?** - Indeed, for many metabarcoding applications you would want to identify 'off-target' reads, so a wider reference library is required as a supplement to the one presented here.
 I use the NCBI RefSeq mitochondrial DNA database ([ftp://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion](ftp://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion)), which should have a sufficiently broad coverage to roughly classify most eukaryote mtDNA.
 * **How does the exclusions blacklist file work?** -  The file `assets/exclusions.csv` is permanently available on this GitHub repository, and contains all the accessions that have been flagged by me as potentially erroneous, as part of the work on the UK fish reference library.
 New records are added manually each time a new GenBank version becomes available and the quality control steps are performed.
 When the `scripts/references-clean.R` script is run, the exclusion file is called and these blacklisted accessions are removed from the library.
 The user does not need to regenerate or interact with this exclusions file if they are simply wanting to use the UK reference library as provided.
 If the user wishes to create their own custom reference library then they have the option of tailoring the contents of this exclusions file to their own requirements by keeping, deleting, or adding accessions to it.
 * **Is the reference library guaranteed error free?** - LOL, no!
 I have tried to curate a reliable reference library as best as I can.
 However, the phylogenetic quality control step is tedious and subjective and takes a lot of effort.
 Here, phylogenetic QC trees for each primer set need to be manually checked.
 To help with this tips are coloured by monophyly and haplotype sharing to visually assist identifying dubious accessions.
 This is a much easier task for loci where taxa are well differentiated and large numbers of sequences exist (such as for COI).
 It is not easy for ribosomal fragments with fewer informative nucleotides and fewer sequences.
 The choice of which accessions to blacklist in `assets/exclusions.csv` has been entirely at my discretion thus far.
 However, I hope I have caught the majority of the most egregious examples.
 As a rule of thumb, an accession is blacklisted if: (a) individual(s) of species x are identical to or nested within a cluster of sequences of species y, but with other individuals of species x forming an independent cluster; and (b) the putatively spurious sequences coming from a single study, while the putatively correct sequences of species x and y coming from multiple studies.
 It is important to note that this is far from foolproof, and many species will naturally be non-monophyletic and/or share haplotypes with other species.
 I tried to be conservative, and not remove too many sequences if there was doubt, and especially so for taxa that I am not familar with.
 Mistakes certainly remain, so I recommend running the QC step to check yourself (or email me for the trees).
 [NCBI blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) is also useful for checking for matches against species not in the reference library.
+* **How do I cite the reference library?** - Zenodo DOIs for each version are in see [Releases](https://github.com/genner-lab/meta-fish-lib/releases).
+An important note: the reference library and code presented here supercedes a previous iteration hosted at [github.com/boopsboops/reference-libraries](https://github.com/boopsboops/reference-libraries).
+The new version here starts at v241, but I have archived only the final reference library file (`assets/reference-library-master.csv.gz`) for the previous versions here also.
+Therefore, while the library files are here, the old code used to generate these libraries prior to v241 are not archived together with that library version here.
+You can also cite the Collins et al. (2021) _Journal of Fish Biology_ article ([https://doi.org/10.1111/jfb.14852](https://doi.org/10.1111/jfb.14852)) describing the software.
 * **The search step takes too long, hangs, or errors!** - The GenBank search step relies on NCBI servers, and if they are overloaded then the searches can fail.
 I suggest: (i) reducing the number of threads ("-t" option in the `scripts/sequences-download.R` step) to lower the frequency of requests; (ii) running searches at USA off-peak times; (iii) disabling the exhaustive search option (use "-e false" instead of "-e true" in the `scripts/sequences-download.R` step), which searches for fewer search terms, will take less time and consume less RAM and disk space, but will give you 99% of the sequences; (iv) making each concatenated search string length shorter with the "-q" option; and (v) requesting only the metabarcodes that you are interested in (use the "-m" option in the `scripts/references-assemble.R` step).
 * **The phylogenetic quality control steps takes too long!** - Making ML trees for many taxa can take a very long time.
 Here, the largest one (Ward COI) is over 9,000 haplotypes, and runs overnight.
 If your dataset is too big, I suggest: (i) skipping this step if you aren't sure you need it; (ii) requesting only the metabarcodes that you are interested in (use the "-m" option in the `scripts/references-assemble.R` step); or (iii) maybe break up the species input list into smaller chunks and merge the tables later.
 * **Why not use [sativa](https://github.com/amkozlov/sativa) for automated quality control?** - Good question.
 Software such as [sativa](https://github.com/amkozlov/sativa) is available to automate the process, and while I may investigate this option in the future, for the meantime I think it is always a good idea to eyeball and become familiar with your data and develop an informed judgement.
+* **There are identical sequences in the reference library** - The reference library as provided is not dereplicated or filtered in any way, and is provided "as is", including all sequences for each species, and may contain short sequences.
+I will endeavor to provide some R code to taxonomically dereplicate and filter on sequence length in the future (see https://github.com/genner-lab/meta-fish-lib/issues/23).
 * **Why are the sequence labels in the `references.fasta` file just numbers?** - When you download the reference library as shown above, the `references.fasta` file will use the 'dbid' column which is the database identification numbers.
 For NCBI these are 'GI' numbers (GenInfo Identifiers); these are equivalent to NCBI accession numbers, and will resolve accordingly on NCBI services; for BOLD, these are the 'processid' numbers.
 As there are many possible formats required for various taxonomy assignment software, I am unable to know which ones you will require, and have therefore chosen a sensible default.
 To make your own custom labels, just use the dplyr `mutate()` and `paste()` functions to join columns in the table to make a new label column.
 Below I make a label of format 'dbid_family_genus_species'.
 Table 2 explains the fields in the reference library table.

 ```r
 reflib.label <- reflib.sub %>%